Quick Summary of D.Gray-man HALLOW Episode 114

-In “Hidden One,” episode 114 (or 11) of D.Gray-man (HALLOW), we learn that any given Cardinal might not be quite the respectable pillar of the community that you might expect; that Allen Walker has some previously unknown relationship to Innocence that puts him at elevated risk of death; that Road Kamelot really does care enough for Allen to put her life on the line; that the Black Order’s leadership, and the leadership of the church in general, is hell-bent on ignoring fact and making knee-jerk decisions; and that Howard Link was earnest when he confessed his sorrow to Allen.
+In D.Gray-man HALLOW episode 114, “Hidden One,” we learn that any given Cardinal might not be quite the respectable pillar of the community that you might expect; that Allen Walker has some previously unknown relationship to Innocence that puts him at elevated risk of death; that Road Kamelot really does care enough for Allen to put her life on the line; that the Black Order’s leadership, and the leadership of the church in general, is hell-bent on ignoring fact and making knee-jerk decisions; and that Howard Link was earnest when he confessed his sorrow to Allen.

 The Cardinal, leaving unconscious guards in his wake, enters Allen’s cell.
 Howard hesitates to intervene.
 After all, the man’s a Cardinal, and all his life, Howard’s been conditioned to obey the church’s leaders.
 Allen’s screams of pain quickly weaken Howard’s resolve.

 Finally, Howard gives into to reason and tries to stop the Cardinal using binding talisman.
 The Cardinal’s too fast and begins using the same kind of attack on Howard that he used on Allen.
 Allen gathers his wits and retaliates, suddenly horrified when he punches an appendage of Innocence through the Cardinal’s head.

 He marvels that Allen’s still able to control Innocence at all, and the clearly inhuman Cardinal resumes his attack on our hero.
 Dispatched by the Earl, Tyki Mikk arrives and tries to protect Allen and the Fourteenth.

 How will the Church leadership react to the Noah so easily entering Allen’s cell?

 The rest of this review may have spoilers, so please be careful!

 What Happened in D.Gray-man HALLOW Episode 114 (Spoilers!)